-You can also use both the asterix () in front and behind a word: kramp will find all words beginning or ending with your search word, it will find:
+You can also use: kramp to find all words beginning or ending with your search word It will find:

 - maagkramp

 - buikkramp

+- menstruatiekramp

 - krampend

+- krampachtig

 - maagkrampachtig

-When you use a it will not make use of the "Root + Branches" list.
+If you use it will not make use of the "Root + Branches" list.

-An English example of Root + Branch words are: hear, hearing, heard, hears, hearers.
+And English example of Root + Branch words are: hear, hearing, heard, hears, hearers.

-In the Simple search (F4), Right-mouse click on a word to see all Branch words.
+In the Simple search (F4), Right mouse click on a word to see all Branch words.